dxc-technology/halstack-style-guide/contributing/images.md

 * Number indicators are 24px sized circles with a 12px `font-size` label centered inside
 * Place the number indicators 24px form the edge of the component container
+* The line to the component element shoud be center aligned with the element and the number indicator

 #### Anatomy items specs